 Who Should Get Long-Term Care Insurance?

-What Are the Benefits of Long-Term Care Insurance?
+What Disqualifies From Long-Term Care Insurance?

 What Does Long-Term Care Insurance Cover?

-What Does Long-Term Care Insurance Pay For
+What Does Long-Term Care Insurance Pay For?

 The insurance pays for both formal and informal care that includes the following: